0011ai0011/BHSecurity3/README.md

 This python script is used to execute MITRE - ATT&ACK Atomic Red Team tests on windows environment to test detection and defensive capabilities against techniques defined within Atomic Red Team.

-Atomic Red Team™(1) is a library of simple tests that every security team can execute to test their controls.
+Atomic Red Team (1) is a library of simple tests that every security team can execute to test their controls.
 Tests are focused, have few dependencies, and are defined in a structured format that can be used by automation frameworks.

 MITRE ATT&CK is a curated knowledge base and model for cyber adversary behavior, reflecting the various phases of an adversary’s attack lifecycle and the platforms they are known to target (2)